yugabyte/yugabyte-db/docs/content/v1.0/api/redis/role.md

     parent: api-redis
     weight: 2240
 ---
-YugaByte DB only has `master` role for the Redis API.
+Yugabyte DB only has `master` role for the Redis API.

 ## Synopsis
 <b>`ROLE`</b><br>